-Unfortunately, until now no systematic analysis has been carried out on the relative importance of the different components for fusion induction.
+Unfortunately, until now no systematic analysis has been carried out about the relative importance of the different components for fusion induction.
 In this work we aim at filling this gap.
-Therefore we systematically varied the liposomal composition and the concentration of each component, the cationic lipid, the neutral helper lipid and the aromatic compound.
+Therefore we systematically varied the liposomal composition and the concentration of each component, the cationic lipid, the neutral helper lipid and the chromophore.
 Liposomal characteristics like hydrodynamic diameter and zeta potential distributions were determined by dynamic and electrophoretic light scattering, respectively.
-Liposomal uptake by Chinese hamster ovary cells (CHOs) was visualized by fluorescence microscopy while the fusion efficiency of liposomes, with the same cells, was quantified by flow cytometry.
+Fusion efficiency of liposomes with living mammalian cells, here chinese hamster ovary cells (CHOs), was quantified by fluorescence microscopy and flow cytometry.
 The main goal of our study was to elucidate the interplay of liposomal composition, physicochemical characteristics, and fusion capacity.